 You may associate Vienna with delicate cakes and Imperial dining.
-But the old stalwart of Viennese cuisine and reliable solution to late-evening pangs of hunger is the humble Käsekrainer…
+But the old stalwart of Viennese cuisine and a reliable solution to late-evening pangs of hunger is the humble and tasty fat bomb known as the Käsekrainer…

 What is a Käsekrainer?

-Sausage stands typically serve the Käsekrainer with a white bread roll or a slice of dark bread, plus mustard and/or ketchup.
-It also appears as a kind of hot dog, inserted into a small baguette-like roll (particularly in soccer stadiums).
+Sausage stands usually serve the Käsekrainer with a white bread roll or a slice of dark bread, plus mustard and/or ketchup.

-There’s something strangely captivating about slicing into a Käsekrainer and seeing hot, melted cheese ooze or squirt out.
+There’s something strangely captivating about cutting into one of these delights and seeing hot, melted cheese ooze or squirt out.

 You may find locals describing this traditional sausage variety as an Eitrige, from the German word “eitrig” which means ulcerous or pus-filled.
 A rather unpleasant description, but understandable when you see cheese seeping out of a sliced Käsekrainer.

-(There is some debate as to whether this term is a real Viennese one, or was invented to impress/scare tourists.)
+(Debate rages as to whether this term is a real Viennese one or simply a devious invention to impress/scare tourists.)

-There’s a special place in my heart (presumably now blocked by cholesterol) for this sausage, as it was the first I ate in Vienna.
+This sausage also holds a special place in my heart (presumably now blocked by cholesterol), as it was the first one I ate in Vienna.
+It continued to maintain a deep hold on my affections until I went vegetarian and will be my first meal should I ever reverse that decision.

-Unfortunately, I misread the signs and called it a Kaiserkrainer, which sounded entirely plausible given Vienna’s Imperial history.
+Unfortunately, on my arrival in Austria, I misread the signs and called the Käsekrainer a Kaiserkrainer, which sounded entirely plausible given Vienna’s Imperial history (Kaiser is the German word for emperor).
+Franz Joseph, for example, was known for his love of plain Viennese food.

-For the next fifteen years I kept ordering a Kaiserkrainer, to be met with the inquiry, “You mean Käsekrainer?”
-Which I always assumed was just local dialect for Kaiserkrainer and they were merely checking whether they’d heard me properly.
+For the next fifteen years I kept ordering a Kaiserkrainer, to be met with the inquiry, “a Käsekrainer?”
+I always assumed this was local dialect for Kaiserkrainer and they were just checking whether they’d heard me properly.
 Fifteen.
 Years.

 A little bit of history